 As you can see clearly, we notice a price pull back.
 So we can now go ahead and make our entries.

 But I have to warn you though.
 Retests of broken supports do not happen all the time.Normally, when support and resistance levels are broken, the price will just keep on going and leave you holding the bag. that’s why it’s always advisable to put a stop order and not hope that the price will have a change of heart and give you a second chance.

-Well that’s a wrap for “Identify Support and Resistance Levels with Price Action Analysis” Yea I know this post is very long.
+Well that’s a wrap for “Identify Support and Resistance Levels with Price Action Analysis as Your Set of Binoculars” Yea I know this post is very long.
 But hopefully, you’d have learnt enough to apply when you enter the trades.
 Til next time take care.